 Here's your chance to learn how to get the most from your Copic marker collection!
 Follow along as Jackson Root, a talented illustrator and Copic fine art instructor, explains the Copic Color system:

 At first glance, the Copic color chart can seem pretty intimidating - a vast array of colors, currently totaling 358.
-Glancing at the end of your Copic Sketch marker, you may have noticed that in addition the color name, each Copic color has its own 3 or 4-digit identifying color number, located on the marker itself and centered on each end cap (with the exception of Ciao).
+Glancing at the end of your Copic Sketch marker, you may have noticed that in addition the color name, each Copic color has its own three or four digit identifying color number, located on the marker itself and centered on each end cap (with the exception of Ciao).

 Believe it or not, these numbers not only describe the color, but also can act as a guide for navigating the Copic Color system and for picking other colors that will correspond and blend nicely in tone, saturation and hue!